MAFA: A multi-agent framework for annotation: Results and discussion

 \subsection{Overall performance on bank dataset}

 Table \ref{tab:overall_results} shows the overall performance of our framework's annotations compared to the human-expert ranked baseline on our internal banking test dataset.

 Our multi-agent framework with specialized few-shot examples significantly outperforms all baselines and individual agents across all metrics.
 Specifically, MAFA (Specialized) achieves a 23.5\% improvement in Top-1 accuracy and a 41\% improvement in MRR compared to the traditional BM25 approach.
-Even compared to the best individual agent (Single-Agent w/ Ans (Emb)), MAFA (Specialized) shows an 8.5\% improvement in Top-1 accuracy and an 6.8\% improvement in MRR.
+Even compared to the best individual agent (Single-Agent w/ Ans (Emb)), MAFA (Specialized) shows improvements of 8.5\% in Top-1 accuracy and an 6.8\% in MRR.

 The standard MAFA already shows strong performance, but the diversified few-shot examples provide a further 3.5\% improvement in Top-1 accuracy and a 2.5\% improvement in MRR.
 This confirms our hypothesis that diversifying examples enhances the overall system performance.